The host galaxy of the super-luminous SN 2010gx and limits on explosive nickel-56 production: Observations

-We used Gemini South and North Observatories with Gemini Multi-Object Spectrograph (GMOS) to collect $griz$ photometry between $200-550$ days after the maximum of SN~2010gx (Table\,1).
-To check for the presence of residual supernova flux at $200-350$ days after peak, we aligned and rescaled all images to the same pixel grid using {\sc IRAF}/{\sc geomap} and {\sc geotran} packages and made the assumption that the final image taken in January 2012 only contains flux from the host galaxy.
+We used Gemini South and North Observatories with Gemini Multi-Object Spectrograph (GMOS) to collect $griz$ photometry between $240-560$ days after the maximum of SN~2010gx (Table\,1).
+To check for the presence of residual supernova flux at $240-370$ days after peak, we aligned and rescaled all images to the same pixel grid using {\sc IRAF}/{\sc geomap} and {\sc geotran} packages.
 We performed imaging subtraction using the High Order Transform of PSF ANd Template Subtraction ({\sc hotpants}) software \footnote{http://www.astro.washington.edu/users/becker/hotpants.html}, to subtract the January 2012 images from the earlier epochs.
+The host galaxy subtracts off almost perfectly and no SN signal is detected, hence we made the assumption that the final image taken in January 2012 only contains flux from the host galaxy.
+In addition, the deep spectra of the host do not show any broad features or evidence commonly associated with SNe spectra.

-The host galaxy subtracts off almost perfectly and no SN signal is detected.
-To determine a limiting magnitude for the SN flux in the three epochs, we added 6 fake stars, one at the supernova position and five within a surrounding radius of 0.6 arcmin to each of the $200-350$ days images.
+To determine a limiting magnitude for the SN flux in the three epochs, we added 6 fake stars, one at the supernova position and five within a surrounding radius of 0.6 arcmin to each of the $240-370$ days images.
 We ran this procedure multiple times with a range of fake star magnitudes and repeated image subtraction with {\sc hotpants}.
 We determined $5\sigma$ and $3\sigma$ detection limits by requiring that we could visually detect a fake SN exactly at the position of SN~2010gx and that the measured standard deviation of the set of fake stars added was 0.2 and 0.3 magnitudes respectively.
 The resulting upper limits are in Table\,1.